-The recent physical activity guidelines released by the Department of Health suggest that children under the age of 5 should be physically active for at least three hours a day.
+The physical activity guidelines by the Department of Health suggest that children under the age of 5 should be physically active for at least three hours a day.
 This physical activity can come in any shape or size, from dance to games to messy play.
 Developing an outdoor space that allows Early Years children to take part in daily active play is essential and we’ve compiled five, of many, things to consider when designing the perfect Early Years playground.

 Encouraging young children to move between the classroom and the playground is made much easier with free-flow play.
 Our Poddely Sets are the perfect example of this.
 They allow children to create anything they want and their creations can be made anywhere the creativity hits them.
 Forming ideas in the classroom that can move easily to the playground get children interested and active about the subject in hand.